ishratumar/javascript30days-challenge/README.md

   ##  Key Sequence Detection
   ### ✍️My learnings from this project:
   - It works in a way when when someone types in a series of keys, something occurs.
-  - Learnet about Key Sequence Detection and Konami Code.
+  - Learnt about Key Sequence Detection and Konami Code.

   # JavaScript 30-Day 13
   ## Slide in on Scroll
   ✦ Today we used Javascript to add the Slide-In-On-Scroll functionality to a pre-built page.<br>
   ✦ As you scroll down, images slide in from the right or left sides of the page.
   ### ✍️ My learnings from this project:
-  - Learnet about JavaScript ```debounce`` fuction
+  - Learnt about JavaScript ```debounce``` fuction
     - The overhead of a function can be reduced by preventing it from being called repeatedly.
 This will help to speed up the website.

   Sample Code: